vpdolan/Backbone-App-w-Add-Route/Readme.md

 ## Welcome to My Project

-Backbone/React App displaying contacts which includes an "add contact" route.
+Backbone App displaying contacts which includes an "add contact" route.
 New contacts may successfully be added to the current contact list.

 This app may be viewed at: https://wakeful-cherry.surge.sh